 These courses cover the basics of being a Skywarn Spotter.
-They are free and accessible from the METED website. www.meted.ucar.edu wind, hail, floods, tornadoes, or lightning.
+They are free and accessible from the METED website. www.meted.ucar.edu videos, and stories may be priceless if they help better communicate imminent threat wind, hail, floods, tornadoes, or lightning.